-Not necessarily I mean, it's awesome.
-Like the community, like I don't even get engagement from the community, although I do, which is awesome.
+Like the community, I don’t even get engagement from the community, although I do, which is awesome.
 But I would love to have lots of comments and shares and likes and all that other stuff.
-But, this does a couple of things for me.
+This does a couple of things for me.
 First of all, it forces me to create content every day.
-And I have found that when I force myself to create content and usually some cool content is out because I'm not necessarily unless I need to talk about something I don't, I mean, I'm an introvert.
-So, these dailies have been an interesting discipline and extrovertedness if you will.
-But they also provide a great way of people, kind of tuning in when they want to and not tuning in when they want to.
-It doesn't matter, but if they see a topic that they want to learn more about, then they can tune in.
+I have found that when I force myself to create content and usually some cool content is out because I’m not necessarily unless I need to talk about something I don’t, I mean, I’m an introvert.
+These dailies have been an interesting discipline and extrovertedness if you will.
+But they also provide a great way for people, kind of tuning in when they want to and not tuning in when they want to.
+It doesn’t matter, but if they see a topic that they want to learn more about, then they can tune in.

-I'll just do this for you.
-Isn't that cool, cool color on this bad boy.
-Now the part that is.. examples, there they are right there.
-That's the part that is going to set this book apart.
+I’ll just do this for you.
+Isn’t that cool, cool color on this bad boy.
+That’s the part that is going to set this book apart.
 This textbook apart is first, go through and put together the architecture for the sales funnels and then all of the things you need.

 So inside.
 Here over on this side, we have the architecture for the sales funnel.
 And then over on this side, we have all of the pieces that you need to pull that thing off.
 If you look, this is the base architecture for what is that?
 That’s a webinar registered as an automated webinar sales funnel.
 And then over here, you have the sales copy.